* This page includes affiliate links. You won’t pay any more for the products by clicking on these links, but we’ll get a small commission. *

 Now you know when not to make the transition, let’s move on to when you should.
 The ideal time to transition to a big kid bed is from 3 years onwards.
 Wait until your child asks for the bed.
 This is when they are at an age where you can really discuss having a big kid bed in detail, including the responsibility that comes with it (e.g. staying in bed the whole night and for naps).
 When transitioning, it is important to get your child involved in as many of the decisions as possible.
 Ask them to help you pick out the bed, pillows, sheets and quilt covers.
 Decide together on a day that they will start using their new bed.
 Maybe even have it sitting in the bedroom for a day or two before the big day.
 Together draw up some sleep rules on a poster that they can hang up in their room.
 The rules can include: 1) must stay in bed, 2) be quiet and focus on trying to sleep, 3) only get up when mommy and daddy come in the morning or their ok to wake clock changes, etc. Always be sure to continue the same bedtime routine they had before the big kid bed as the only change should really be the place your child is now sleeping in.

-As parents we need to remember that moving to a bed is a big transition.
+As parents, we need to remember that the transtion to a bed is monumental for kids.
 Children go from a small cozy crib to a bigger spacious bed.
 This will likely take some time to get used to and we need to acknowledge this with how the big transition is handled.